 Overcrowding is an issue that is starting to have a negative impact on many places around the World and Lago Di Braies is certainly one of them.

-90% of the tourists who flock to this lake don’t go further then 100 meters away from the parking lot, just to snap the famous instagram shot right next to the boathouse and move on.
+90% of the tourists who flock to this lake don’t go further than 100 meters away from the parking lot, just to snap the famous Instagram shot right next to the boathouse.

 Few realize that there is a pathway you can take, which skirts the lake, taking you away from the craziness of it all and it only takes 1 hour to complete!